PresbyLASIK: LASIK for presbyopia correction

-Just as multifocal contact lenses and other artificial lenses have different designs, various approaches are used in multifocal LASIK to determine exactly how the cornea should be shaped to achieve the best correction for presbyopia.
+Just as multifocal contact lenses and progressive eyeglass lenses have different designs, various approaches are used in multifocal LASIK to determine exactly how the cornea should be shaped to achieve the best correction for presbyopia.

 Refractive surgeon Robert L. Epstein, MD, director of the Mercy Center for Corrective Eye Surgery near Chicago, prefers a central zone for distance vision in presbyLASIK.

-"I chose this approach because of the possibility of easy reversibility to pure monofocal distance correction, should it be needed," said Dr. Epstein, who is participating in U.S. clinical trials.
+"I chose this approach because of the possibility of easy reversibility to pure monofocal distance correction, should it be needed," said Dr. Epstein.
 "I felt this was safer than the opposite approach, where the peripheral cornea is corrected for distance and the center for near."

 Jorge L. Alio, MD, PhD, professor of ophthalmology at Instituto Oftalmologico de Alicante in Alicante, Spain, prefers a multifocal ablation with the center of the cornea shaped for near vision, surrounded by a peripheral zone for distance vision.

-"We just cannot match what monofocal wavefront-guided LASIK provides for good distance vision," he said.
+"We just cannot match what (distance-only) wavefront-guided LASIK provides for good distance vision," he said.

 He said tolerance for modified monovision easily can be tested before a procedure is done.
 Whereas straight monovision typically provides only two focal points (near and far), modified monovision with multifocal LASIK adds a third, intermediate focal point that otherwise would be unobtainable with monovision.